 The study will be published this week in the Proceedings of the National Academy of Sciences.

-Joester is an associate professor of materials science and engineering in Northwestern’s McCormick School of Engineering.
+Joester is an associate professor of materials science and engineering in Northwestern’s McCormick School of Engineering and a member of the Chemistry of Life Processes Institute.
 Linus Stegbauer, a former postdoctoral fellow in Joester’s laboratory, is the paper’s first author.
 At Northwestern during the research, Stegbauer is now a principal investigator at the Institute of Interfacial Process Engineering and Plasma Technology of the University of Stuttgart in Germany.

 One of the hardest known materials in nature, chiton teeth are attached to a soft, flexible, tongue-like radula, which scrapes over rocks to collect algae and other food.
 Having long studied chiton teeth, Joester and his team most recently turned to Cryptochiton stelleri, a giant, reddish-brown chiton that is sometimes affectionately referred to as the “wandering meatloaf.”